To gain the Graduate Certificate in Sports Medicine you must complete 50 points comprising of:

 Detailed Information SMED90001

-Research & Evidence in Practice
+Research & Evidence in Practice (Offered in Term 2 and Term 4)

 This subject provides an opportunity to build on your knowledge and skills in the use of research and evidence in habilitation and rehabilitation practices, with a primary focus on critical analysis of research.
 Critically engage with research and evidence in the context of searching and reviewing literature, research project design, methodology and application to practice.